just-hms/CS-P2P-Hybrid-Chat-C/README.md

 ```

 ⚡
-- 🛠️ : buffer_message
+- 🌳 : buffer_message

 ### quit '\q' + <kbd>Enter</kbd>

-- close connection to 🍎s
+- close connection to 🍊s

 ⚡
-- other 🍎 need to close connection with 🍐
+- other 🍊 need to close connection with 🍐
 - if group is composed by 2 maybe call chat ???

 ### ls_user '\u' + <kbd>Enter</kbd>

-`req => 🛠️`
+`req => 🌳`

 ```json
 {